iomesh/docs/docs/deploy-iomesh-cluster/setup-iomesh.md

 ## Setting Up IOMesh

-Once IOMesh is installed, you should mount block devices (aka disks) from the Kubernetes worker nodes onto the IOMesh cluster so that IOMesh can use them to provide storage.
+After IOMesh is installed, you should mount block devices (aka disks) from the Kubernetes worker nodes onto the IOMesh cluster so that IOMesh can use them to provide storage.

 ### Viewing Block Device Objects
 **Object** is a basic unit of Kubernetes resources, and in IOMesh, an individual block device can be viewed as a block device object.
 To mount block devices on IOMesh, you first need to know what block devices are available.